 CBSDs may only be authorized within these Protection Zones consistent with information on the presence of a signal from a federal system provided to the SAS by an approved ESC, in accordance with section 96.67.

-Within 300 seconds after the ESC communicates that it has detected a signal from a federal system in a given area, or the SAS is otherwise notified of current federal incumbent use of the band, the SAS must [shall] either confirm suspension of the CBSD’s operation or its relocation to another unoccupied frequency, if available.
+Within 300 seconds after the ESC communicates to the SAS that it has detected a signal from a federal system in a given area, or the SAS is otherwise notified of current federal incumbent use of the band, the SAS must [shall] either confirm suspension of the CBSD’s operation or its relocation to another unoccupied frequency, if available.
 If the President of the United States (or another designated Federal Government entity) issues instructions to discontinue use of CBSDs pursuant to 47 U.S.C. § 606, SAS Administrators must instruct CBSDs to cease operations as soon as technically possible (but no more than 300 seconds).

 Impacts from CBSD and EUD transmissions shall be managed to achieve an aggregate interference level at 3550-3700MHz for federal incumbent radars not to exceed an I/N of -6 dB at the incumbent radar system receiver if its position is known, or within the possible operating area of the radar system if its position is not known [NTIA Report 15-517 section 4.3].
 In the absence of other information, a nominal noise figure of 3 dB for the incumbent radar receiver may be assumed.